top of page

 Setting up your metrics

-By the end of this section you should be able to:
+By the end of this article you should be able to:

 1. Understand why the metrics set up is necessary.

-3. Understand what each of the calculated columns (Estimated Sales Royalties, Adjusted Revenue & Estimated ACOR) on BooksFlyer mean, and how they are influenced by what you set up on the Metrics Setup section.
+3. Understand how each of the calculated columns (Estimated Sales Royalties, Borrows, Cost per Unit, Adjusted Revenue & Estimated ACOR) are influenced by what you set up on the Metrics section.

 💡Note: In case you have not yet read them, we suggest checking the Good Practices on Amazon ads before continuing with the setup — they will help with this section.